Blog

 Are UK universities overlooking online education to better serve students?

-While the financial pressures being experienced by UK HEIs are real and need to be addressed, there may come a time when it is not a lack of money that precipitates a slide into decline, but a lack of understanding your audience and changing what you do as a result.
+There may come a time when it is not a lack of money that precipitates a slide into decline, but a lack of understanding your audience and changing what you do as a result.

 The challenge of global digital services taxes on online education